kodega2016/hello-react/README.md

 - Create and use new service role and instance profile created in step a

 c) Goto S3 and get the bucket name of the Elastic Beanstalk Application

+Notes: instance type should be at least t2.small otherwise it will not work.